Jefferson woman dies in May 11 crash

 Shortly after the original crash took place, a 2005 Subaru Legacy driven by Winn Miller, 18, of Salem, was headed north on Corvallis Road and struck the passenger side of the Nichols’ vehicle.

-The impact from Miller’s Subaru on the opposite side caused them to be struck by the driver side of their own vehicle.
+The impact from Miller’s Subaru on the opposite side caused them to be struck by the driver side of their own vehicle, according to reports.

 Marvin Nichols sustained serious injuries and was transported by ambulance to Good Samaritan Hospital in Corvallis and later transported to a Portland area hospital.

-Miller sustained minor injuries and remained at the scene and is fully cooperating with investigators.
+Miller sustained minor injuries and remained at the scene, and is fully cooperating with investigators, according to police reports.

 No citations were issued at the scene and the investigation is ongoing.

-It was described as a white pickup truck, possibly with a lift.

-Any assistance regarding the identity of the driver would be appreciated as a statement of what that person saw could be beneficial to the investigation.
+Any assistance regarding the identity of that driver would be appreciated as a statement of what that person saw could be beneficial to the investigation.

 Anyone with information is encouraged to call Sgt.
 Kevin Haynes at 503-623-9251.